 We understand that meeting new people and forging friendships can be quite daunting in a new situation so we've put together a few ideas on easy ways you can meet new people and start to build new friendships:

 - Not sure where to start?
-Check out WESTERNLife, our portal for all your needs outside the classroom such as discount trips, free breakfasts, events and information.
+Check out WESTERNLife, our virtual community for all your needs outside the classroom such as activities, discussions, events and information.

 - Join a club or society to socialise with other students with similar interests